Audio buying guide

 AIVA is worth opening when you need usable background music fast and you still want some control over style, influence, and export instead of accepting a blind one-shot result.
 Its strongest angle is that it combines generation, light track editing, and licensing choices in one place, which makes it easier to move from draft music to something you can actually publish.
 But the free tier is mostly a test bed, and the rights you get change sharply by plan, so this only works well if you already know what kind of publishing freedom you need.

-Top pro: The official workflow goes beyond prompt-and-pray because you can upload audio or MIDI influence files and edit the generated track after it appears.
+Top pro: It goes beyond prompt-and-pray because you can upload audio or MIDI influence files and edit the generated track after it appears.

 Top con: The free plan is tight at three downloads per month and tracks capped at three minutes, so it is easy to outgrow during real project work.